StarcubeLabs/StarcubeLabs.github.io/_posts/2023-05-06-reverse-engineering-gba.markdown

 ```
 With this set of instructions, if the value of `r0` is equal to 1, then the program branches to `LAB_08090f14`.
 If r0 is not equal to 1, then the program skips the branch and moves to the next instruction instead.
 * The `cmp` instruction is used to set up a conditional branch by comparing two values.
 The first value is always a register, and the second value can be either an immediate value or another register.
-* All conditional branch instructions start with the letter 'b' and end with a __mnemonic extension__ that specifies what kind of condition needs to be met.
+* All conditional branch instructions start with the letter 'b' and end with a __mnemonic extension__, also known as a __conditional code__, that specifies what kind of condition needs to be met.
 In this case, the extension `eq` signals that the branch will be taken if the compared values are equal.

 All basic comparison operators are supported by conditional branch instructions:
 * Equal: `beq`